Interposition Psychology | Binocular & Monocular Cues for Depth Perception

 The objects of interposition psychology overlap, causing us to perceive depth.
 It is present everywhere.
 Monocular position and overlapping are a type of monocular cue in which one figure or object overlaps others.
-A monocular depth cue may occur when we see the two objects in the same line.
+A monocular depth cue may occur when we see the two things in the same line.
 Also, it is called a relative position.
 There are various causes of lack of depth perception, which you can remedy with proper treatment.
 Let’s check the details.

 Humans can see the world in three dimensions thanks to depth cues like interposition, binocular cues, and monocular cues.
-Interposition occurs when an object blocks our view of another object, making the blocked object seem farther away.
+Interposition occurs when an object blocks our view of another object, making the secured object seem farther away.

 Binocular cues, which require both eyes, include stereopsis ( seeing depth by comparing the images from each eye) and convergence ( the eyes moving closer together as an object moves closer to us).